minast1/mgHatchery/README.md

-# Supabase Next.js User Management
+# Next.js Invoice Creation and Management App

 This example will set you up for a very common situation: users can sign up with a magic link and then update their account with public profile information, including a profile image.